-Qualification Unit Weighting Unit 1: SCIENCE IN THE MODERN WORLD 40 % Written examination: 1hr 30 minutes.
+Qualification Unit Weighting Unit 1: SCIENCE IN THE MODERN WORLD - Yr.
+10 40 % Written examination: 1hr 30 minutes.
 A mix of short answer, structured, extended writing and data response questions with some set in a practical context.
-Unit 2: SCIENCE TO SUPPORT OUR LIFESTYLES 30% Written examination: 1hr 30 minutes.
+Unit 2: SCIENCE TO SUPPORT OUR LIFESTYLES - Yr.
+11 30% Written examination: 1hr 30 minutes.
 A mix of short answer, structured, extended writing and data response questions with some set in a practical context.
-Unit 3: TASK BASED ASSESSMENT 20% A task based assessment which is externally assessed by WJEC.
-It will take place in the second half of the autumn term (November - December).
-Unit 4: PRACTICAL ASSESSMENT 10% Practical Assessments that are carried out in centres but are externally marked by WJEC.
-These take place in the first half of the spring term (Jan-Feb).
+Unit 3: TASK BASED ASSESSMENT - Yr.
+11 20% A task based assessment which is externally assessed by WJEC.
+It will take place in the second half of the autumn term (November - December) of Year 11.
+Unit 4: PRACTICAL ASSESSMENT Practical Assessments that are carried out in centres but are externally marked by WJEC.
+These take place in the spring term (Jan-Feb) of Year 11.

-Students cover a large range of topics including: Modern living and Energy, Obtaining Resources from our Planet, Our Planet, Protecting our Environment, Health, Fitness and Sport, Controlling Processes.
+Students cover a large range of topics including: Modern Living and Energy, Obtaining Resources from our Planet, Our Planet, Protecting our Environment, Health, Fitness and Sport, Controlling Processes.